kedarmhaswade/dx-toolkit/src/python/doc/dxpy_bindings_intro.rst

 Though not explicitly documented in each method as such, all methods that interact with the API server may raise the exception :exc:`dxpy.exceptions.DXAPIError`.

+.. rubric:: Thread safety

+Dxpy data objects are designed for single threaded use.
+However, it is possible to use multiple threads on different objects.
+For example, using two threads to modify an applet is not allowed, but using two threads to download two different files is correct.